Mateus-A-Carvalho/fcc-landing-page/README.md

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**
+This project was very interesting to me.
+I did more than what was required.
+One of functionalities that I want to implement in future is integrate the form with some API that receive the data of form and send an email to user.
+Also, in this project used ***Lighthouse*** of ***Dev Tools*** and I will use it in every project.
+Finally, I'm going to start use ***Mobile First*** concept.

+---

 ## Author